David Beckmann: 2020

-In 2020, he returned to Formula 3, this time with Trident, and finished sixth overall after two wins and four further podium finishes.
+In 2020, Beckmann returned to Formula 3, this time with Trident, and finished sixth overall after two wins and four further podium finishes.

 FIA Formula 2 Championship

 2021

 In 2021, Beckmann moved up to the FIA Formula 2 Championship with the Czech team Charouz Racing System, where was joined by Guilherme Samaia.
-Throughout the first half of the season Beckmann showed impressive performances, such as a third-place finish in his debut race at Sakhir and second place in race 2 in Baku, which, along with two further points finishes, propelled him to 13th in the standings after four rounds.
+Throughout the first half of the season, Beckmann showed impressive performances, such as a third-place finish in his debut race at Sakhir and second place in race 2 in Baku, which, along with two further points finishes, propelled him to 13th in the standings after four rounds.
 At the start of September however it was announced Enzo Fittipaldi would replace Beckmann from the next round at Monza, due to the German having to shift his focus to the family business for financial issues.
-But just a few days before the start of that weekend Beckmann signed up to race for Campos in place of Matteo Nannini.
+But just a few days before the start of that weekend, Beckmann signed up to race for Campos in place of Matteo Nannini.
 He competed for the Spanish team in the next two rounds, scoring a best finish of fifth at Monza, although Beckmann would ultimately be unable to finish his season, being replaced by Olli Caldwell.
 The German ended the campaign 15th in the standings.

 2022

-In 2022, Beckmann originally made four cameo appearances, but had later been announced as a permanent driver.
+In 2022, Beckmann originally made four cameo appearances, but was later announced as a permanent driver.
 The first of which he drove for Charouz's No. 23 car at Imola in place of Cem Bölükbaşı, finishing 8th in the feature race.
 He then drove for Van Amersfoort Racing's No. 25 car at Silverstone in place of Amaury Cordeel.
 He would then compete again for the same team, but in the No. 24, at Le Castellet and Budapest in place of Jake Hughes.
-However, Van Amersfoort Racing decided to replace Hughes with Beckmann for the rest of the season, starting at Spa-Francorchamps, thus his cameo deputization driver role would become a permanent driver role until the final round at Abu Dhabi, where he would be replaced by Juan Manuel Correa.
+However, Van Amersfoort Racing decided to replace Hughes with Beckmann for the rest of the season, starting at Spa-Francorchamps, thus his cameo deputization driver role would become a permanent driver role until the final round at Abu Dhabi, where Juan Manuel Correa would replace him.